Skip to content

 “But a lukewarm shower might work in summertime,” she says, explaining that this will enhance the body’s naturally falling temperature.

-As heat is lost more quickly through your extremities, a 10-minute foot soak in cold water or wetting your hair before bed can help you keep your cool.
+As heat is lost more quickly through your extremities, a 10-minute foot soak in cold water or wetting your hair before bed can help you keep you cool.

-Replace your winter bedding with lightweight cotton options and sleep with only a sheet covering you, keeping a light blanket nearby to pull over you in case the temperature drops in the night.
+3. Switch to breathable fabrics: Replace your winter bedding with lightweight cotton options and sleep with only a sheet covering you, keeping a light blanket nearby in case the temperature drops during the night.
 If you’re a PJ wearer, choose lightweight, loose-fitting, breathable cotton or linen pieces.

 For more tips and tricks on improving the quality (and quantity) of your sleep, check out our dedicated Sleep page on The Check Up.